5.2 Understanding the Legal System

 - Administrative law is law created by government agencies that have been granted the authority to establish rules and regulations to protect the public.[2]
 An example of federal administrative law is the regulations set by the Occupational Safety and Health Administration (OSHA).
 OSHA was established by Congress to ensure safe and healthy working conditions for employees by setting and enforcing federal standards.
 An example of administrative law at the state level is the State Board of Nursing (SBON).
 The SBON is a group of individuals in each state, established by that state’s legislature, to develop, review, and enforce the Nurse Practice Act.
 The SBON also issues nursing licenses to qualified candidates, investigates reports of nursing misconduct, and implements consequences for nurses who have violated the Nurse Practice Act.

 - Criminal law is a system of laws concerned with punishment of individuals who commit crimes.[3]
 A crime is a behavior defined by Congress or state legislature as deserving of punishment.
 Crimes are classified as felonies, misdemeanors, and infractions.
-Conviction for a crime requires evidence to show the defendant is guilty beyond a shadow of doubt.
+Conviction for a crime requires evidence to show the defendant is guilty “beyond a reasonable doubt.”
 This means the prosecution must convince a jury there is no reasonable explanation other than guilty that can come from the evidence presented at trial.
 In the United States, an individual is considered innocent until proven guilty.
 See Figure 5.1[4] for an illustration of a trial with a jury.

 Serious crimes that can result in imprisonment for longer than one year are called felonies.
 Felony convictions can also result in the loss of voting rights, the ability to own or use guns, and the loss of one’s nursing license.
 An example of a felony committed by some nurses is drug diversion of controlled substances.